-Given the significant change between the November 2020 and October 2021 traffic forecasts, it has been neccessary to update to Environment KPA targets to maintain the incentive created by realistic targets. (please note that this change has now been reversed as of Feb 2022, and the ENV KPA targets aligned with the reference values.)
+Given the significant change between the November 2020 and October 2021 traffic forecasts, it has been neccessary to update to Environment KPA targets to maintain the incentive created by realistic targets.

 As with other ANSP's, the COVID-19 crisis led to a large reduction in revenue, with service falling by approximately 60% relative to 2019.
 However, the IAA ANSP entered the crisis in a strong financial position and funded the revenue gap through retained earnings rather than debt.
 The NSA has carried out a financial stress test of the IAA ANSP, details of which are contained in our decision document.